Roosevelt Island Operating Corporation: AVAC

 RIOC operates the island's high-tech sanitation system, called automated vacuum collection (AVAC).
 In this system, a computer turns on the trash receptacles in each building every hour, opening a valve that releases garbage into one of two underground pipes.
 These pipes then suck the garbage into the AVAC complex, where dust and waste are filtered, packaged, and released.
-When the system was installed, the only other pneumatic garbage system in the US was in Disney World.
+When the system was installed, the only other pneumatic garbage system in the US was in Walt Disney World.

 Public safety

-RIOC operates the Roosevelt Island Public Safety Department (RIPSD), the law-enforcement agency that patrols the island under the 1968 contract between the city and the state.
-The department protects the island's property including all public/state facilities, storefronts, and certain contracted residential buildings, and enforces state and city laws on the island.
-It employs approximately 40 officers.
+The Roosevelt Island Public Safety Department (RIPSD) protects the island's property including all facilities by patrolling certain contracted residential buildings 24 hours a day, 7 days a week.

+The New York City Police Department (NYPD) is the primary law enforcement agency whose mission is to provide police patrol service and investigate all crimes that occur within New York City which includes Roosevelt Island.

+RIPSD Officers are designated as Special Officer in connection with special duties of employment, and such designation confers limited Peace Officer powers upon the employee pursuant to New York State Criminal Procedure Law § 2.20.
+The exercise of these powers is limited to the employee's geographical area of employment and only while such employee is actually working.
+RIPSD special officers are prohibited by New York State Law (Criminal Procedure Law) and employee restriction to carry a firearm'.

+Officers complete a peace officers' course which includes training in law, police science, powers of a peace officer, self-defense/tactics, arrest procedures and basic life support/CPR.
+There is also an additional eight weeks of field training which new officers must satisfactorily complete as part of their supplemental training.
+For those seeking the certification, there is bicycle training.

 Parks and recreation

 RIOC maintains and rents out sports fields around the island for public use.
-The Sportspark exercise facility at the southern end of Roosevelt Island features a pool, basketball court, and ping-pong room.
+The Sportspark exercise facility at the southern end of Roosevelt Island features a pool, basketball court, fitness center, and a rec room with billiards, ping pong, and air hockey.